FiveN1/nymphaea/demos/hello_world_demo/README.md

 # Hello world demo

+> [!WARNING]
+> This demo wont run since absolute paths are used in the code!
+> working on a fix!!!

 This demo creates a window with the text "Hello World!" in the middle.

 <img src="https://github.com/FiveN1/nymphaea/blob/main/demos/hello_world_demo/res/hello_world_example_result.png" alt="Hello World example result" width="512"/>